davidacm/NVDA-IBMTTS-Driver/README.md

 * Enable or disable backquote voice tags.
 Disable it to protect yourself from malicious codes from jokers, enable it to do many fun things with the synthesizer.
 Requires some extra tweaking with NVDA though to get it to work properly.
 * Rate boost.
 If the synthesizer does not speak very fast to  you, then enable it and get the maximum voice speed!
 * auto language switching.
 Let the synthesizer read text to you in the correct language when marked up.
-* anticrash filter expressions.
-The driver filters known crashing expressions with a comprehensive set of filters.
+* comprehensive filtering.
+This driver includes a comprehensive set of filters to fix crashes and other odd behavior of the synthesizer.
+* dictionary support.
+This driver supports the integration of special words, roots, and abbreviation  user dictionaries for each language.
+Ready-made dictionary sets may be obtained from [the community dictionary repository](https://github.com/thunderdrop/IBMTTSDictionaries) or [mohamed00's alternative repository (with IBM synth dictionaries)](https://github.com/mohamed00/AltIBMTTSDictionaries)

 # Requirements.
 ## NVDA.